It’s easy to do outside activities for toddlers that don’t need a lot of preparation.

 Build A Sand Pit Or Mud Kitchen For Fun Outside Activities For Toddlers

-This is very fun for kids.
+This is very fun for 2 -3 year olds.
 But not always for the parents who hate messy play.
 Messy play has a lot of benefits for your toddler’s development.
 So if you can put aside your concerns while your child is growing up, I highly encourage it.

 You don’t need an expensive one.
 Like the one above, you can simply use a big basin with sand.
 When my child was little, I couldn’t find sand for playing in our little village, so instead of sand, I used corn mill flour.
 It wasn’t that great for making sand castles but my son still had fun with it.
 You can also use beans or colored macaroni if you have them.